Archetypes

 Boss monster: ShinMonzaemon (YM)

-Focuses around direct hard aggro and placing small bodies in security, using <Security Attack +1> stacks and swarm tools to maintain offensive pressure. <Armor Purge> makes it really annoying for deletion-heavy decks to get rid of, and rebuilds are extremely fast.
+Focuses around direct hard aggro and placing small bodies in security, using <Security Attack +1> stacks and swarm tools to maintain offensive pressure. <Armor Purge> makes it really annoying to beat through by deletion, and since the main aggro bungus is also the failure evo, rebuilds are extremely fast.

 - Ver.2 (🏳️🌈)